Online sports betting in Michigan is now legal! Check out the best Michigan sports betting sites and get our promo code offers below!

 All of these sports betting sites are legal and are licensed and regulated by the Michigan Gaming Control Board.

-The amount of sports you can bet on at online sports betting sites in Michigan is almost endless.
+The amount of sports you can bet on at online sports betting sites is almost endless.
 All the major US sports such as the NFL, NBA, MLB, and NHL are included, of course.

 But you will also be able to bet on college sports, the EPL, MLS, PGA Tour, tennis, boxing, MMA and so much more!